 The recipe calls for habanero peppers–some of the hottest peppers grown.
-They range between 100,000 and 350,000 Scoville heat units (SHU), so one goes a long way.
-Dried smoked habaneros are available at area grocery stores and Hispanic markets, though we smoke and dry our own homegrown habaneros.
+They range between 100,000 and 350,000 Scoville heat units (SHU), so one habanero goes a long way.
+Dried smoked habaneros are available at most grocery stores and Hispanic markets, although we smoke and dry our own homegrown habaneros.

 When handling hot peppers of any variety, it’s wise to wear disposable gloves, refrain from touching sensitive areas such as your eyes and keep your work area ventilated.

 Although all that heat from hot peppers can be hard to handle, they all contain capsaicin, which is purported to have numerous health benefits–from boosting metabolism to pain control in topical creams.